goalsgame/ueimporter/ueimporter.md

 tell Plastic to move the file.
 Finally, we copy the contents of the file from the new release.

-This process is very scriptable, and I wrote a commandline tool (in python) that takes care of it all.
-We at Goals hope to be able to open source this soon.
+This process is very scriptable, and I wrote a commandline tool that takes care of it all.
+I'm happy to announce that Goals have now open-sourced this , available in GitHub for your pleasure as [goalsgame/ueimporter](https://github.com/goalsgame/ueimporter).

 ## Ignoring the elephant in the room